ILoveRatter/javaLogger/README.md

-# javaLogger
+# java logger
-just my java logger again! fun
+for educational purposes, dont use if you dont want to get arrested.